geany/geany-osx/README.md

 	```
 	to start jhbuild shell.

-	*The rest of this section assumes you are running from within the jhbuild shell.*
+	*Steps 3 and 4 of this section assume you are running from within the jhbuild shell.*

 3. To bundle all available Geany themes, get them from